Skip to main content

 • Camera with spare batteries or film

-• Solar-powered fairy lights or electroluminescent wire (useful for locating your tent and fun to wear at night)
+• Solar-powered fairy lights or electroluminescent wire (great for finding your tent and fun to wear at night)

-Top Tip: change your phone lock screen to your emergency contact details so if you lose it you can be reunited easily.
+Top Tip: change your phone lock screen to your emergency contact details — if you lose it, you can be reunited much more easily.

 Costume

-There’s absolutely no need to dress up if you don’t want to, but a lot of people like to get into the spirit by wearing a Patrol outfit during the games and something sparkly at night!
+There's absolutely no pressure to dress up, but lots of people love getting into the spirit with a Patrol outfit during the games and something sparkly for the evenings!

 • Patrol outfit or colours for the games